 Many of us will be having a Cisco-based routers at home or at an organization.
 And many of us sometimes struggle with basic router configuration steps and a wrong configuration can be deadly.
-Therefore, this post will help you with all the basic Cisco router network configurations in a step-by-step way, so that your Cisco routers are safe and efficient.
+Therefore, this post will help you to configure Cisco router with all the basic Cisco router configurations in a step-by-step way, so that your Cisco router setup is safe and efficient.

 In this post, we will be specifically focusing on configuring your Cisco routers using "Command Line Interface" (CLI).

 There are certain complex configuration tasks that can easily be done via CLI and hence mastering CLI for your Cisco routers is essential and important.
 Some of the important CLI configuration/command modes are listed below:

 There are also other configuration/command modes based on VLAN such as:

 |VLAN Configuration Mode||CiscoRouter(vlan)#|

 From Privileged EXEC Mode, commands used here and in other modes are critical and need to be safeguarded from any unauthorized users.
 Hence, privileged access should be password-protected.
 Steps to set password for Privileged EXEC Mode entry are given in detail in the below stepsCiscoRouter> enable